NeuroML/jNeuroML/README.md

 **Note:**

-Adding the environment variable JNML_HOME, pointing to the jNeuroMLJar folder, as well as adding this path to the PATH variable will let you use the jnml utility from any folder.
+Adding the environment variable *JNML_HOME*, pointing to the *jNeuroMLJar* folder, as well as adding this path to the *PATH* variable will let you use the *jnml* utility from any folder.

 Getting the source for jNeuroML